JSydll/emx-base-stack/documentation/software-update/03-bundles.md

 contents and rootfs in a partitioned image, an approach can be to fetch the respective artifacts from that partitioned image.
 This is what the `deploy-single-slot-partitions.bbclass` in the `meta-multiboot-update` layer does - given the expected partition scheme in `single-slot.wks`.

+## Bundles and slot types

+Each bundles contains artifacts for one or more slots, which are defined in the `/etc/rauc/system.conf`.
+As documented [here](https://rauc.readthedocs.io/en/latest/integration.html#slot-type), RAUC checks the unpacked artifact's _file extensions_ to determine, how they should be installed to the specific slot.